 There's an Opening on Saturday 21 April 2 - 4pm at the Whitaker.
 All are very welcome.
-Full details are on the website of the Whitaker.
 I hope you can make it to the Opening or to the Exhibition itself, which runs until 17 June.
-Our small exhibition runs alongside Liam Spencer's new exhibition 'Home & Away' in the main gallery space of the Whitaker.
+Our small show runs alongside Liam Spencer's new exhibition 'Home & Away' in the main gallery space of the Whitaker.

 I've outlined below some of the behind the scenes story of the making of this particular piece.

 'Halo' refers to Haslingden Halo, an 18m diameter steel structure, sited on an exposed spot above the town, to mark the regeneration of East Lancashire.
 I hadn't visited it before working on this Pennine theme, but was interested in the juxtaposition of this large industrial-looking art sculpture and the barren moorland landscape.
 The Halo is lit at night too, giving it an other-worldly floating look.

 The day I visited, I'd planned to make a number of sketches.
 It turned out to be in early March, during the snowy period and it was icy cold, windy and threatening to rain or snow any moment!
 I ended up walking the site and viewing the structure from all sides and taking reference images, before dashing for the car.
 I loved the shadows, the contrasts, the light.
 These are some of the photos I took:

 This is my first proof of the print:

 I don't have images of every stage, but you can see that I've introduced a red/brown bracken colour and darkened the clouds.
 This is the print after printing just the first plate: